 What is the Law Regarding Employment in Denver?

-Employees, employers and independent contractors in Denver are governed by employment law.
+Employment law refers to the body of laws in Denver that govern employees, employers, and independent contractors.
 Employment issues that are regulated by these laws include hiring policies, wage amounts, and termination procedures.
 Employers and their employees alike should be knowledgeable of Denver employment laws.

 "At-Will" vs. Contract Employment Terms

 Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a particular period of time.
 "At-will" employment implies that either the employer or employee may end the job at any time for any reason, so long as it is not illegal to do so Federal and state laws govern the enforcement of employment clauses provisions for citizens of Denver.

 Anti-Discrimination laws in Denver

 Denver citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring workers, wage disputes, and terminating procedures.
 Individuals who live in the city of Denver are required to follow laws which employers from discriminating based on particular classes.
 These classes include race, gender, disability, national origin, and age.

 An administrative agency such as the EEOC can hear discrimination claims.
 Furthermore, some lawyers specialize in claims for discrimination.